erf/vis-plug/README.md

 plug.plugins.cursors.path = '/Users/name/.test'
 ```

+The key is the URL of the plugin git repo.

+The value is either a string with the lua start file or a table with an initial file name and an optional name for accessing the plugin after initialization (and setting variables).

+Pass the config table to the `init` method and access plugins via `plug.plugins`

 ### Themes

-Optionally add a list of themes as a second parameter to `init`.
-Themes are
-fetched using `curl` on `plug-install` and listed using `plug-list`.
+We also support adding a list of themes as a second parameter to `init`.
+Themes are fetched using `curl` on `plug-install` and listed using `plug-list`.

 Example: